RECETOX/RIAssigner/README.md

 [![bioconda package](https://img.shields.io/conda/v/bioconda/riassigner)](https://anaconda.org/bioconda/riassigner)

 ## Overview
-RIAssigner is a python tool for retention index (RI) computation for GC-MS data developed at [RECETOX](https://www.recetox.muni.cz/en).
+RIAssigner is a python tool for retention index (RI) computation for GC-MS data developed at [RECETOX](https://www.recetox.muni.cz/en) and hosted on [Galaxy](https://umsa.cerit-sc.cz/).

 The [retention index](https://goldbook.iupac.org/terms/view/R05360) is a mapping of retention time, making the retention time of compounds on different columns comparable, i.e to compounds might have different retention times on different columns, but a very similar retention index.
 To compute this index, a set of reference compounds - often an inert alkane series - is analyzed as part of the batch (on the same column).
 The retention index of the alkanes are fixed (carbon number x 100) and any query compounds can be assigned a retention index depending on its retention time.
-This can be done via piecewise linear interpolation or other mathematical methods.
+This can be done via piece wise linear interpolation or other mathematical methods.

 ## Installation
-Installation is currently possible by creating the conda environment with `conda env create -f conda/environment-dev.yml` and then installing the package with `python -m pip install -e .`
+Installation is currently possible by
+(1) creating the conda environment with `conda env create -f conda/environment.yml` and then installing the package with `python -m pip install -e .` or

-Install via [bioconda](https://anaconda.org/bioconda/riassigner) using `conda install -c bioconda riassigner`
+(2) install via [bioconda](https://anaconda.org/bioconda/riassigner) using `conda install -c bioconda riassigner`.

 ## Usage
 RIAssigner can be used to read data from `.msp`, `.csv` and `.tsv` files using [matchms](https://github.com/matchms/matchms) and [pandas](https://pandas.pydata.org/) and to compute the retention indices for the data.